t9md/atom-narrow/README.md

 - Use `backspace` to exclude particular file from result.
 - `ctrl-backspace` clear excluded file list and refresh
-- These keymaps are available in `narrow-editor` and you are in `read-mode`
+- These keymaps are available in `narrow-editor` and you are in `read-only-mode`

 ### Want to skip to `next-file`, `previous-file`